Climate change is increasing hunger and malnutrition

 Even when a child survives their most susceptible years, malnutrition has lifelong consequences, including compromised immunity, weakened organ development, and learning difficulties, with women and children disproportionally impacted by the effects.

-Governments and global organisations recognise good nutrition as a cornerstone of health and development, and yet, malnutrition remain a pressing and growing global concern, posing a significant threat to the well-being of our youth and contributing to child mortality rates.
+Governments and global organisations recognise good nutrition as a cornerstone of health and development, and yet, malnutrition remains a pressing and growing global concern, posing a significant threat to the well-being of our youth and contributing to child mortality rates.

 Food insecurity and nutrition